ministryofjustice/cloud-platform-infrastructure/runbook/Custom-Alerts.md

 `$ kubectl get pods -n kube-system`

-## Node 'Not Ready' Status
+## Node Status - 'Not Ready'

 ## Alarm
 ```
-K8SNodeNotReady5mins
+K8SNodeNotReady
 Severity: warning
 ```
-This alert is triggered when kubelet has not checked in with the API or has set itself to NotReady for more then 5 mins
+This alert is triggered when kubelet has not checked in with the API or has set itself to ``NotReady`` for more then 1 hour

 Expression:
 ```
 expr: kube_node_status_condition{condition="Ready",status="true"} == 0
-for: 5m
+for: 1h
 ```

 ## Action